 Use Times (or Times New Roman) 12 pt as the font for the main text.

 Use the following fonts, where required, for special purposes:

--concordances and transcripts should be set in courier;

--phonetics characters should be set in an IPA font (use SIL Doulos IPA93 or Charis SIL); embed the font you use in the document;

--special symbols should be set in a symbol font (as far as possible, use only one such font throughout the manuscript);

--text in a language which uses a non-roman writing system (e.g. Mandarin, Arabic) may need a special language font;

--use italics to show which words need to be set in italics, NOT underlining.
+- -concordances and transcripts should be set in courier; - -phonetics characters should be set in an IPA font (use SIL IPA93 Doulos or Charis SIL); - -special symbols should be set in a symbol font (as far as possible, use only one such font throughout the manuscript); - -text in a language which uses a non-roman writing system (e.g. Mandarin, Arabic) may need a special language font; - -use italics to show which words need to be set in italics, NOT underlining.
 (This is so underlining can be used as a separate style in linguistic examples and transcripts, where needed).

+Law Reports

+(a) British system

+In references to law reports in the text care should be taken to distinguish between round and square brackets.
+From the year 1891 onwards, and where there is more than one volume per year, the date is placed in square brackets: e.g. DPP v.
+Camplin [1978] in the text and DPP v.
+Camplin [1978] 1 AL ER 168 in the legal reference list.
+For cases before 1891 and where volumes are serially expressed the date is placed in round brackets: e.g. R v.
+Dix (1882) in the text and R v.
+Dix (1882) 74 CR App R 306 in the legal reference list.
+The title of law reports in the manuscript version of the article should be in italics to show that it should appear in italics in the final printed version.
+Where there is a volume number it immediately follows the brackets, and then comes an abbreviated form of the source of the law report and finally the page reference.

+(b) American system

+American contributors are advised to consult A Uniform System of Citation, 13th edition, Harvard Law Review Association (1981).